agustus9/Cloud-Security-Portfolio/README.md

 **Core Components:**
 **Authentication:** Verifies a user's identity, answering "Who are you?" using credentials like passwords, biometrics, or MFA.
 **Authorization:** Determines what an authenticated user can access and what actions they can perform, answering "What can you do?"
-**Administration (User Management):** Manages user identities, roles, and permissions throughout their lifecycle (onboarding, changes, offboarding).
+**Administration:** Manages user identities, roles, and permissions throughout their lifecycle (onboarding, changes, offboarding).
 **Auditing & Reporting:** Tracks and logs all user access and activity to ensure accountability and compliance.

 **Core Features of IAM:**